erichthen/kbtsupport/README.md

 TODO ASAP
 - Finish implementing the rescheudling for both admin and client
 - Allow admin to cancel a specific session
-- Allow admin to reschdule a specifc session
+- Allow admin to reschdule a specifc session - you did the delete part, now you need to add and send email (both client and admin rescheduling processes)

 **Emailing**